wolkenheim/golang-webhook-filter/README.md

 Nanoservice like a standalone Lambda function based on Golang to receive and filter data from a webhook of a DAM system.
 Filter requests and trigger action only on certain criteria.

+Comes with a mock-api endpoint which is supposed to simulate an external API that gets forwarded the filtered results in production and does not exist locally.

 ```
 curl --location --request POST 'http://localhost:3000/webhook' \